 There are plenty of things to do such as paddle boating or kayaking.
 For the adrenaline junkie travelers, you can give kite surfing a try.
 There’s also Son Bou’s giant inflatable aqua assault course with a climbing wall, trampoline, rollers, and sliders.

 Son Bou offers several restaurants along the beach providing food and drinks through their take away service.
 Enjoy a drink or snack while sitting on the beach, and looking out at the clear Mediterranean Sea.
 For those that enjoy viewing wildlife, the rear of the beach is a protected wetlands area where there are many species of birds.

 #7 Cala Coves

-In South East Menorca, the Cala Coves is a small pebble beach, the perfect spot for snorkelling and diving.
+In southeast Menorca, the Cala Coves is a small pebble beach, the perfect spot for snorkeling and diving.
 The coves are more of a tourist attraction than a relaxing beach to sunbathe on.

 It should be noted that there are no facilities or restaurants, make sure to pack plenty of food and water for the day.

 #8 Cala Mitjana Beach

 Located on the South coast, Cala Mitjana has two beautiful coves.
 The main cove has a soft sand beach, and the smaller cove has a smaller sand beach perfect for sunbathing.

 The water is crystal clear and turquoise, perfect for diving and snorkeling!
 While relaxing on the beach, you will smell the sweet pine trees that line the coast.

 There are no public facilities available at Cala Mitjana.
 The beach is approximately thirty minutes from the East if you wish to explore the island more!